AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Motivation

 \subsection{Sources of Inefficiency}

 Regardless of the offloading mechanism, the underlying host-CCM interaction relies on a CXL.mem load \cred{response} to fetch the remote processing results to local hosts.
 This makes it difficult to fully utilize existing CCM systems. \Cref{fig:baseline_overheads} illustrates how \baseline handles iterative CCM requests within a single application run.
 As soon as the host receives the offload remote kernel launch ACK, it issues a CXL.mem load command to fetch the kernel results.
 With the hardware-supported barrier, the load operation is suspended until the remote kernel execution populates the final result data into remote memory.
 The load command is resumed only after the CCM processing is complete, stalling the host processing unit.
-This leads to significant \textit{host idle times} (\Cref{fig:baseline_overheads}(a)), equal to the CCM processing time ($T_C$) and remote result data load time ($T_D$).
-Additionally, the next offload iteration may occur only after the host processing is complete, if there is a data dependency.
-For example, in common graph analytics workloads, dependencies exist across iterations because the host must determine the new frontier~\cite{GRUDON-tmp-SCver} based on the results of the preceding iteration.
-Thus, we also observe \textit{CCM idle times} (\Cref{fig:baseline_overheads}(b)) due to the dependency between offloading iterations.
-Namely, the CCM module needs to wait for the next offloading iteration to launch after the result data is dispatched ($T_D$) and the host processing ($T_H$) completes.
+This leads to significant \textit{host idle times} (\Cref{fig:baseline_overheads}(a)), equal to the CCM processing time ($T_C$) and remote result data load time ($T_D$). \iscaRev{Additionally, partial offloading workloads exhibit dependencies across offloading requests (i.e., iterative kernels)~\cite{grudon, CXL-ANNS, neuPIMs}, indicating that} the next offload iteration may occur only after host processing is complete, \iscaRev{and host-side concurrency cannot eliminate idleness within a single application’s critical path.} For example, in common graph analytics workloads, dependencies exist across iterations because the host must determine the new frontier based on the results of the preceding iteration.
+Thus, we also observe \textit{CCM idle times} (\Cref{fig:baseline_overheads}(b)); the CCM module needs to wait for the next offloading iteration to launch after the result data is dispatched ($T_D$) and the host processing ($T_H$) completes.